stackotter/delta-client/Readme.md

 cd delta-client
 git checkout dev # choose a different branch if you desire

-# Perform a release build, output the .app to the current directory, and show a fancy progress bar in a pop-up window
+# Perform a release build, output the bundled app to the current directory
-swift bundler build -c release -o . -p
+swift bundler bundle -c release -o .

-# If you want to work on it in Xcode
+# If you want to develop Delta Client using Xcode, run the following command
 swift bundler generate-xcode-support
 # And then open Package.swift with Xcode and you'll be able to build it from Xcode too
 ```